 ‘A stirring testimony of mateship . . .
 We are often on tenterhooks, always impressed by their determination, industry and courage’ Australian Book Review

-Colin Burgess was born in suburban Sydney in 1947.
-To date, Colin has written or co-authored a total of thirty-five books, covering the Australian prisoner-of-war experience, aviation and space exploration.
-He lives near Sydney with his wife, Pat.
+Author Biography Colin Burgess was born in suburban Sydney in 1947.
+To date, he has written or co-authored nearly forty books, covering the Australian prisoner-of-war experience, aviation, and human space exploration.
+Colin still lives near Sydney with his wife Pat.
 They have two adult sons and three grandchildren.

 Publisher: Simon & Schuster Australia (July 8, 2020)